-Fundamentals of Pretrial Justice: A One-Day Overview

-March 2021 Course Syllabus

-Course Overview

-Welcome to the Fundamentals of Pretrial Justice!
-This five hour course will cover the legal foundations and best practices in pretrial justice through a racial equity lens.
+Fundamentals of Pretrial Justice: A One-Day Overview May 2021 Course Syllabus Course Overview Welcome to the Fundamentals of Pretrial Justice!
+This five-hour class will cover the legal foundations and best practices in pretrial justice through a racial equity lens.
 Participants will have the opportunity to reflect on their local policies and practices, discuss how the field is evolving through litigation, research, and advocacy efforts, and identify opportunities for system improvement.
 This course is ideal for anyone seeking a broad understanding of pretrial justice policy and practice with the goal of contributing to safe, fair, and equitable pretrial justice systems.
-This includes those who play a role in pretrial system improvement, including elected officials and their staff, government and nonprofit leaders, attorneys, judicial officers and staff working in pretrial systems, and organizers and advocates at the local and national level.
-If you have an interest in pretrial policy or are currently engaged in local system improvement efforts or advocacy.

-In addition to the five hour course, participants will have access to reading materials and resources through the University of Pretrial.
+This includes those who play a role in pretrial system improvement, such as elected officials and their staff, government and nonprofit leaders, attorneys, judicial officers and staff working in pretrial systems, and organizers and advocates at the local and national level.
+If you have an interest in pretrial policy or are currently engaged in local system improvement efforts or advocacy, but don't have the time to invest in our six-week fundamentals course, this class is for you.
+In addition to the five-hour course, participants will have access to reading materials and resources through the University of Pretrial.
+Learning Objectives By the end of the course, you will be able to: